|William Ernest Henley|

 Aug.
 23, 1861 – During the Civil War, a skirmish was fought near Fort Craig in the New Mexico Territory.

 Aug.
-23, 1861 – During the Civil War, a engagement was fought between the US steamers, Yankee and Release, with the batteries at the mouth of the Potomac Creek in Virginia.
+23, 1861 – During the Civil War, an engagement was fought between the U.S. steamers, Yankee and Release, with the batteries at the mouth of the Potomac Creek in Virginia.

 Aug.
 23, 1861 – During the Civil War, a skirmish was fought at Springfield, West Virginia.